jonathanmi6/PinballMachine/README.md

 # PinballMachine
 PlatformIO C++ code for ECE 115 pinball machine project.
+Uses Arduino Mega as controller.

 ## General Guidelines
 * All digital inputs are to be INPUT_PULLUP